-- 1. Items must be designed to be used for home decorating, home furnishing or home management (no clothing, purses, note cards, scrapbooks/photo albums, etc.) - 2.
-Accessories should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
+- Items must be designed to be used for home decorating, home furnishing or home management (no clothing, purses, note cards, scrapbooks/photo albums, etc.) - Accessories should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
 Holiday specific items are discouraged.
-Exhibits made from kits are also discouraged as kits limit decision making in the design process. - 3.
-Items should show creativity and originality, along with the application of design principles and elements.
-Youth are required to include the design elements and principles they used, along with a simple explanation of how they designed their project with their exhibit.
-Information on the elements and principles of design may be found in the Design Decisions manual, as well as Portfolio Pathways and Sketchbook Crossroads. - 4.
-Entered in the correct class: What medium is the majority of your accessory made from?
-What was changed or manipulated? - 5.
-Items should be ready for display in the home: pictures framed wall hangings and pictures ready to hang etc. No single mat board or artist canvas panels allowed.
+Exhibits made from kits are also discouraged as kits limit decision-making in the design process. - Items should show creativity and originality, along with the application of design principles and elements.
+4-H members are required to include the design elements and principles they used, along with a simple explanation of how they designed their project with their exhibit.
+Information on the elements and principles of design may be found in the Design Decisions manual, as well as Portfolio Pathways and Sketchbook Crossroads. - Entered in the correct class: What medium is the majority of your accessory made from?
+What was changed or manipulated? - Items should be ready for display in the home: pictures framed wall hangings and pictures ready to hang etc. No single mat board or artist canvas panels allowed.
 Wrapped canvas (if staples not visible on edge) is accepted without framing.
 Make sure hangers are strong enough to support the item.
 Command Strips are not adequate hangers.
-Items not ready for display will be dropped one ribbon placing. - 6.
-All static exhibits must have received a purple ribbon at the county fair to advance to the state fair. - 7.
-Items should not be ones made for beginning level or other projects (ex: simple (10 minute) table runners or woodworking.
-Exhibits from the beginning level, Design My Place, are county only and not state fair eligible. - 8.
-Size of Exhibits: Exhibits may be no taller than 7 feet and no wider than 6 feet.
-All exhibits must be easily lifted by two 4-H staff. - 9.
-Number of Entries per Individual: One entry per exhibitor per class. - 10.
-Entry Tags: An entry tag which includes a clear description of the entry must be securely attached to each exhibit.
+Items not ready for display will be dropped one ribbon placing. - All static exhibits must have received a purple ribbon at the county fair to advance to the state fair. - Items should not be ones made for beginning level or other projects (ex: simple (10 minute) table runners or woodworking.
+Exhibits from the beginning level, Design My Place, are county only and not state fair eligible. - Size of Exhibits: Exhibits may be no taller than 7 feet and no wider than 6 feet.
+All exhibits must be easily lifted by two 4-H staff - Entry Tags: An entry tag which includes a clear description of the entry must be securely attached to each exhibit.
 Use color, pattern or picture descriptions to aid in identification.
-No straight pins. - 11.
-Identification: In addition to the entry tag, a label with the exhibitor's name and county should be attached to each separate piece of the exhibit.

-12. Supporting Information: A supporting information tag is required for all exhibits.
+No straight pins. - Identification: In addition to the entry tag, a label with the 4-H member's name and county should be attached to each separate piece of the exhibit. - Supporting Information: A supporting information tag is required for all exhibits.
 Tags can be found on our website or at the Extension Office.
-Exhibits without supporting information will be dropped a ribbon placing.
+Exhibits without supporting information will be lowered a ribbon placing.